carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

   and in-code comments, ex. capitalization, full stop, etc.

-* If the commit is a bug fix on top of another recently committed patch, or a revert or reapply of a patch, include the svn revision number of the prior related commit.
-This could be as simple as "Revert rNNNN because it caused PR#".
+* If the commit is a bug fix on top of another recently committed patch, or a revert or reapply of a patch, include the git commit hash of the prior related commit.
+This could be as simple as "Revert commit NNNN because it caused PR#".

 For minor violations of these recommendations, the community normally favors reminding the contributor of this policy over reverting.
 Minor corrections and